Photo of the Rooftop at Pier 17 by Ryan Muir on behalf of The Howard Hughes Corporation

 A massive outdoor concert will take place in Central Park this August as part of a celebration of the city’s comeback after COVID, Mayor Bill de Blasio announced earlier this year.
 While little details have been released for the show, which is expected to take place on the iconic Great Lawn and have a capacity of 60,000 people, the mayor did announce some headlining performers.
 As of mid-July, we know Bruce Springsteen, Paul Simon, and Jennifer Hudson will perform at the concert, which the mayor is calling “one of the greatest Central Park concerts in history.”

-On Thursday, de Blasio announced four additional concerts would take place during “Homecoming Week,” with one in every borough.
-Although the lineups have not been announced yet, the city did release the dates and locations of each concert:
+Four additional concerts would take place during “Homecoming Week,” one in every borough.
+See the lineups of each event here.
+The dates and locations of each concert are as follows:

 - Monday, August 16 at Orchard Beach in the Bronx